Last Updated on May 14, 2024

 Using Cam Locks to Lock Cabinets

-• Or use a special locking device that will lock and unlock both cabinet doors automatically from one installed lock.
+- Use a special locking device that will lock and unlock both cabinet doors automatically from just one installed lock.

-The fixed door is secured to the cabinet with a slide bolt, then the locking door (the active door) is secured to the fixed door after the fixed door is closed.
+The fixed door method is to secure one door of the two doors using a slide bolt.
+Then the locking door (the active door) is secured to the fixed door using a cam after the fixed door is closed.
 When you need both doors open, you unlock the cabinet’s active door and then reach into the cabinet to unlock the fixed side of the door.

-There is an awesome product by Timberline that will lock both cabinet doors together, no matter which door is closed first, and allow both doors to freely swing open once the locked side has been opened.
+There is an awesome product by Timberline (the Double-Door Latch) that will lock both cabinet doors together, no matter which door is closed first, and allow both doors to freely swing open once the locked side has been opened.
+It is available on Amazon.

 Electronic Cabinet Locks

-One of our favorite cabinet door locks is the Compx Regulator Keyless Electronic lock (price it on Amazon) .
+One of our favorite cabinet door locks is the Compx Regulator Keyless Electronic lock (price it on Amazon).
+It is installed like a cam lock but provides digital pin-code entry.

-We love this keyless cabinet lock and have installed many in schools and offices as part of our business services.
-It’s especially useful when combined with the Timberline double door latch.
-This electronic cam lock with the dual door latch is rugged enough to withstand heavy use and perfect for school and office applications.
+We love this keyless cabinet lock and have installed many in schools and offices.
+It’s especially useful when combined with the Timberline double-door latch.
+This electronic cam lock with the dual door latch is rugged enough to withstand heavy use and is perfect for school and office applications.

 Hidden Cabinet Door Locks